 Make your way to Seowipo and enjoy getting lost in the art that built Jung-Seop’s legacy.
 Influenced by his time as a refugee during the Korean war, his artworks communicate a deep feeling that is entrenched in Korean history and culture.

-The gallery is across several floors – the top floor has a nice view in good weather.
+Lee Jung-Seop gallery is across several floors – the top floor has a nice view of Jeju Island in good weather.

 The gardens here and the streets around the gallery are very photogenic and have lots of shops and cafes.
 This was my favourite area in Seogwipo.

-This pretty area is in the east of Jeju Island and has featured in many Korean tv dramas – and is therefore quite popular!
+Seopjikoji is a pretty area is in the east of Jeju Island and has featured in many Korean tv dramas – and is therefore quite popular.
 There are a lighthouse, a gingerbread house and some great views of Seongsan Ilchulbong Peak from the end of the lighthouse.

-I hired a bike to get around when I visited which worked very well.
-It is a slightly odd area but very photogenic!
+I hired a bike to get around Seopjkoji when I visited which worked very well.
+It is a slightly odd area but very photogenic.

 How to get to Jeju Island